 Georgia Certified Stair Lift Installer & Inspector

-Since stair lifts are technically advanced products that contain sensitive electronic components, the state of Georgia requires that the stair lift installation be performed by a Georgia certified stair lift installer, under the oversight of an independent inspector.
+Since stair lifts are technically advanced products that contain sensitive electronic components, the state of Georgia requires that a Georgia certified stair lift installer perform the installation under the oversight of an independent inspector.

 Safety Features and Benefits of Stair Lifts

 While the previous information may be comforting to hear, you may still be wondering if the unit itself is really safe, and especially whether you or your loved one can easily and safely get on and off the lift.
 Foremost in the 10 best stair lift safety features are swivel and lock features that make straight and curved stair lifts safe and easy to use.